“The Earth provides enough to satisfy every man’s need, but not every man’s greed.”

-Mahatma Gandhi once said, “The Earth provides enough to satisfy every man’s need, but not every man’s greed”.
-Adding to the power of that statement, a Native American named Mourning Dove said, “Everything on the earth has a purpose, every disease an herb to cure it, and every person a mission.
+“Everything on the Earth has a purpose, every disease an herb to cure it, and every person a mission.
 This is the Indian theory of existence.”

 For most of my life, my health went on the back burner.
 Then, I realized that my son was dealing with a lot of the same problems I had throughout my life.
 I began to wonder if maybe there’s something genetic going on… there was.
 We are now going through the diagnostic process for Ehlers-Danlos Syndrome, which is very lengthy and I tend to feel like a pin cushion very often.
+I was just accepted into a genetic study to attempt to find the gene responsible for my particular subtype of EDS, so that is pretty exciting!
 I also found out that I have a very small meningioma on the left frontal lobe of my brain.

 I am using essential oils, natural products, diet and exercise, and natural healing to support me and my family throughout this process.
 That should go to show you how powerful my belief in natural healing actually is!
 I am no doctor by any means, and I recommend anyone planning major changes to their diet or exercise to discuss it with their doctor first, but I can tell you that these changes are giving me a much better quality of life and helping my child to cope and feel better!
 I hope that we can help you to feel better and get healthy, as well!